Patrick MacAlister: Civic affairs

-Dr McAlister was, by virtue of his vocation, leader of the Catholic community in urban, north-east Ulster.
+McAlister was, by virtue of his vocation, leader of the Catholic community in urban, north-east Ulster.
 As was common with Irish bishops of his era, he viewed his leadership not only as spiritual but political as well.
 He fought to win for Catholic ratepayers the same voice in civic affairs that their Protestant fellow citizens enjoyed.
-McAlister was Bishop of Down and Connor for only nine years, but during that episcopate he had to cope with the worst riots of the 19th century in Belfast, triggered by the Home Rule bill of 1886.
+McAlister was Bishop of Down and Connor for only nine years, but during that episcopate he had to cope with the worst riots of the 19th century in Belfast, triggered by the home rule bill of 1886.
 Thirty-two people lost their lives, and much damage was done to property.
 Catholic-owned public houses were particularly vulnerable.

-Four years later Bishop McAlister confronted the supporters of Charles Stewart Parnell and on 15 August 1891, he established the Irish News as a rival to the Belfast Morning News in order to promote the anti-Parnell nationalist cause.
+Four years later McAlister confronted the supporters of Charles Stewart Parnell and on 15 August 1891, he established the Irish News as a rival to the Belfast Morning News in order to promote the anti-Parnell nationalist cause.
 Thereafter there was a serious schism within Belfast Catholicism/nationalism.

 In 1895, despite his own illness, McAlister arranged for new premises and expansion of the Mater Infirmorum Hospital.

-Bishop MacAlister died on 26 March 1895.
+MacAlister died on 26 March 1895.